GTM

 When do you need a customer onboarding process?

-SaaS onboarding is used any time a user is new to your platform.
+SaaS onboarding is used any time a user is new to your platform, and it is especially critical for SaaS companies to ensure user retention and satisfaction.
 This happens most often with free trials.
 However, you might need a smaller onboarding process when a user upgrades to a new product or tier that has additional features.

 While we’ll be exploring a full-blown, multi-channel approach below, customer onboarding isn’t something to start considering once you hit a certain threshold.